Nasmedia-Tech/admixer_android_sdk_3.0/Guide_EN/README.md

 - Use the latest version of AdMixer SDK.
 - Use the latest version of Android Studio.
-- AdMixer SDK works on 8.0 (Oreo, API Level 26) and later devices..
+- AdMixer SDK works on 5.0 (LOLLIPOP, API Level 21) and later devices..

 ## Project Settings